Jtoosh/chess/notes.md

 **From Dr. Wilkerson's code:** he makes a new `PieceMovesCalc`, and the value is assigned to a switch statement that switches on the piece type, to get the corresponding `PieceMovesCalc` type, and then after the switch statement, the `.pieceMoves()` method is called on the instantiated `PieceMovesCalc` object.

 Remember that references and objects are different, and only the `new` operator creates objects, references are created with the `Date dt` syntax.

+### Lecture: Programming Exam, Record, and Exceptions

+**Programming Exam:**

+- "I know students that have failed the programming exam the first time and gone on to MIT." - Dr. Wilkerson emphasizing that failing the programming exam does not mean you are stupid and not capable.
+- The main takeaway from Dr. Wilkerson's spiel about the programming exam is that spending adequate time preparing is the key to passing.
+I'm going to do the whole 4 hours at least once as practice, even though it'll be time consuming.

+**Records:**

+- Because they are their own class, need to be in their own file, even though it is just the one line of code.
+- Contrary to the Java convention, the automatic getters generated for records simply use the name of the field for the method name, such as `.name()`, rather than `.getName()`.
+- Records are immutable, but can have methods defined within them that go beyond the automatically generated ones.
+If you want to mutate a record, you'd have to create an entirely new record.

+**Exceptions and Exception Handling:**

+- Errors are exceptions, but sometimes an exception is not an error.
+Exceptions are simply abnormal behavior in a class.
+- What the readings and the slide say about exceptions in Java holds for the majority of languages, with a few nuances here and there.
+- In Java, something unique to it is the Handle or Declare rule.
+This is, when a checked exception is found in compilation, the JVM forces a handler (try-catch block) to be made, or the method to be declared (in the signature) as throwing that checked exception.
+If one of these is not done, the JVM will not allow the program to compile.
+- Dr. Wilkerson's advice is to not write handlers for *unchecked* exceptions, because these types of exceptions are generally fixable bugs.
+Writing a handler for these unchecked exceptions can hide the bugs from the programmer and keep them from improving the program.
+- "Swallowing" an exception means writing a handler for an exception, but then not actually implementing handling behavior for it.
+- Always create Exception instances on the same line that you throw them.
+Don't create an exception and then throw it later.

 ## Project Notes